What is a Bridle?

 Parts of the Bridle

-Throatlatch: Keep the bridle from slipping off over the horse’s head.
+Throatlatch: Keeps the bridle from slipping off over the horse’s head.

-Noseband: Goes around the horse’s nose and is often used to keep the animal’s mouth closed, or to attach other pieces or equipment, such as martingales.
+Noseband: Goes around the horse’s nose and is often used to keep the animal’s mouth closed, or to attach other pieces of equipment, such as martingales.

-Reins: Connects the rider to the bit and the bridle.
+Reins: Connect the rider’s hands to the bit and the bridle.

-Bit: Primary source of control through the horse’s mouth.
+Bit: The metal part of the bridle that goes in the horse’s mouth.
+Primary source of control through the horse’s mouth.